 Located on Rangatira Road and close to Verran's Corner, the village enjoys beautiful panoramic views over Kauri Point and beyond.

 There’s a lifestyle option to suit everyone at the village.
-You can choose from an independent apartment or the extra support of a serviced apartment.
+You can choose from an independent apartment or the extra support of an assisted-living apartment.
 If your needs change over time, our state-of-the-art care centre provides 118 care rooms offering resthome, hospital and specialist dementia care.
 Bert Sutcliffe care centre is located within the same village community and, as a Ryman resident, you will have priority access.

 Amenities include an all-weather bowling green, heated indoor swimming pool and spa, gym, beauty and hairdressing salon, movie theatre, library, and even a café.